ATTEST-project/attest-ict-tools/README.md

 Please note that there may be the need to change the install.bat and launch.bat scripts, to reflect a specific installation (e.g., with the correct path for a third party solver executable).

 More information about the integration of the ATTEST open-source toolbox inside the ATTEST ICT Platform, can be found in the ATTEST D6.2 "Integration of the open-source toolbox".

+Note: this project contains code from the ATTEST open-source toolkit, licensed under the EUPL v1.2